50% OFF Selected Carpets | SAVE this autumn - Many Offers End Tuesday | Shop Here or Find your nearest store

 How to reduce heat loss through your floor

 The type of flooring you have can greatly impact how much heat you lose during colder months.
-Our advice is a high-tog rated, insulated floor will make your home feel warmer and reduce draughts, so you'll be able to save money on your energy bills and keep your room cosy.
+Our advice is that a high tog rated, insulated floor will make your home feel warmer and reduce draughts, so you'll be able to save money on your energy bills and keep your room feeling cosy.

-We’ll take you through how much heat you could be losing through your floor, how to reduce this heat loss, the different flooring types that will work best to reduce heat loss, and different ways to keep heat in as the winter months close in.
+We’ll take you through how much heat you could be losing through your floor, sharing the different flooring types that will work best to reduce heat loss.
+We’ll also dive into how to reduce heat loss in the home in other ways, helping you trap valuable heat as the winter months close in.

 In this guide: